-Ri$k Management is more than protecting the merchant against financial loss due to fraud.
+Ri$k Management is more than protecting the merchant against financial loss due to fraud and chargeback.
 With increasingly tighter rules and regulations for accepting and processing credit cards, finding and keeping an acquiring bank is paramount.

 The loss of an acquiring bank can spell financial ruin for an e-commerce merchant.
 The banks are exposed to significant financial ri$k as well as large fines for violating the myriad governmental and institutional rules.